abbhishekpandey47/is-website/posts/long-tail-vs-short-tail.md

 3.  **Detailed How-To Guides**

-Create in-depth guides or tutorials that specifically address common problems associated with your long-tail keywords, offering actionable insights.
+Create in-depth guides or tutorials that specifically address common problems associated with your long tail keywords, offering actionable insights.

 An article titled "How to Set Up SaaS Tools for Remote Project